Top 5 Challenges in VFP to .NET Migrations and How to Overcome Them

 Challenge:

-One of the most significant challenges in migrating from VFP to .NET is transforming the data access layer.
+One of the most significant challenges in Visual FoxPro (VFP) to .NET migration is transforming the data access layer.
 VFP relies on native data handling mechanisms, such as Database Files (DBFs), which are not directly compatible with the modern relational databases used in .NET applications, such as SQL Server.
 The migration of data, along with the queries and business logic tied to it, presents a complex challenge.

 Solution: